-The Environmental Management and Pollution Control (Waste Management) Regulations 2010, also known as the Waste Management Regulations, are used to regulate the management of controlled waste and some aspects of the disposal of general waste within Tasmania.
-Controlled waste is the most hazardous category of waste and requires special management.
-General waste is less hazardous.
+The Environmental Management and Pollution Control (Waste Management) Regulations 2020, or 'Waste Management Regulations', are used to regulate and manage controlled waste and some aspects of the general waste disposal within Tasmania.

 The regulations are available online at the Tasmanian Legislation website.

 - prescribed types of controlled waste (in addition to those defined in EMPCA)

 - a prohibition on the non-domestic handling of controlled waste without approval, including removal from a site, arranging for the removal from a site, receiving, storing, reusing, recycling, reprocessing, salvage, incineration, treatment, disposal of, or use for energy recovery

 - offences relating to the production, storage, treatment, disposal and dilution of controlled waste

 - registration and authorisation of controlled waste transporters, and transport of controlled waste

 - a prohibition on the disposal of general waste to land without approval, and a description of those wastes that can be disposed of on land

 - offences relating to waste receiving facilities

 - a power for the EPA’s Director to issue approved management methods for specified controlled or general waste